Bram-Putra/Business-Requirement-BE/README.md

 | - active: boolean    |
 +----------------------+

-For the front end, please refer to business-requirement-fe.
+For the front end, please refer to https://github.com/Bram-Putra/business-requirement-fe